pmvester/node-red-code-engine/DNS.md

 ![i012.png](/images/i012.png)

-Add a CNAME record with the name of your service and fill in the the FQDN subset of the application URL that you copied in a previous step.
+Add a CNAME record with the name of your service and fill in the the FQDN of the application URL that you copied in a previous step.
 (Strictly speaking, it is sufficient to fill in any valid FQDN as we will override this value in a later step.)

 ![i013.png](/images/i013.png)